HOW TO BRUSH YOUR TEETH AND FLOSS WITH BRACES

 How to Take Care of Your Child’s Braces

 Do you have a child with braces?
 The following points will help make your child's daily brushing routine effective:

 - Before brushing - Your child should take off elastics and any other removable parts of their orthodontic appliance.
 For removable appliances, take them out after every meal for cleaning.

 - Brush teeth - They should clean each tooth individually.
+An Oral-B Kids Electric Toothbrush is perfect for growing mouths 3 years and up, and features their favorite Disney characters to help encourage good oral hygiene habits.
 First, they should place their brush at a 45-degree angle from the gum line, then apply gentle pressure whilst moving in a circular motion.
 They should do this for about 10 seconds, using the same brushing action on all outer and inner tooth surfaces, and tilting the brush as needed to better reach the insides of smaller front teeth.